mcdemarco/the-new-kitchen-cookbook/quick-bread/applesauceBananaBread.md

 2. Grease a 9" x 5" loaf pan and dust with flour.
 3. Mash bananas (say, with a stand mixer).
 4. Optionally toast nuts 6--8 minutes in oven.
-5. Beat wet ingredients and sugar, optionally in a stand mixer.
+5. Beat wet ingredients (including sugar), optionally in a stand mixer.
 6. In another bowl, mix together dry ingredients.
 7. Add dry mixture to wet and mix.
 8. Stir in nuts.